Use of test

 This test is usually requested by an endocrinologist, paediatrician, or clinical geneticist.

 10 mL blood in EDTA.
-Specimens may be collected by the requesting practitioner or at any Sonic Healthcare pathology collection centre.
+Specimens may be collected by the requesting practitioner or at any Sonic Healthcare collection centre (see link below).

 To help ensure the quality of the test, a genetic test should be done with a dedicated sample whenever possible i.e. a sample collected specifically for that test rather than a sample that is used for multiple tests.